The Background Story

 The story dates back to 1989 when a group of young environment enthusiasts, started a nature club and named it Aaranyak.
 The first project that they embarked on was to protect the white winged wood-duck (locally called Deo Hah) from extinction.
-A rare breed, this species of the bird found in the Dibru-Saikhowa sanctuary was at the mercy of poachers.
-One of the main reasons was the leasing out of Fisheries inside the Sanctuary by the State Govt. which resulted in the area being open to all sorts of human trangressions.
-Sensing the gross violation of India's Wildlife and Forest Protection Acts, Aaranyak filed a petition requesting the State government to uphold its constitutional duty of protecting the wild life of the region.
-The verdict was in favor of Aaranyak.
+A rare breed, this bird species found in the Dibru-Saikhowa Sanctuary was at the mercy of poachers.
+One of the main reasons was the leasing out of Fisheries inside the Sanctuary by the State Government which resulted in the area being open to all sorts of human transgressions.
+Sensing the gross violation of India’s Wildlife and Forest Protection Acts, Aaranyak filed a petition requesting the State government to uphold its constitutional duty of protecting the wildlife of the region.
+The verdict was in favour of Aaranyak.
 From that point onwards, there was no looking back.

-One of Aaranyak's remarkable achievement, the project “Restoration of important habitats of Gangetic dolphins” secured the first place in an international online public voting competition organized by the European Outdoor Conservation Association.
-A Switzerland-based non-profit association, EOCA will be funding the project with a grant of 30,000 Euros.
+One of Aaranyak’s remarkable achievement, the project “Restoration of important habitats of Gangetic dolphins” secured the first place in an international online public voting competition organized by the European Outdoor Conservation Association.
+A Switzerland-based non-profit association, EOCA had funded the project with a grant of 30,000 Euros.

 The most significant feather on the cap of Aaranyak is the conferment of the 2012 Indira Gandhi Paryavaran Purashkar by the Ministry of Environment, Forests, and Climate Change for its outstanding work towards protection and overall improvement of the environment.